quarylabs/sqruff/README.md

 ## Credits

-The sqruff project wouldn't be possible without "heavy inspiration" from [Sqlfluff](https://sqlfluff.com/)!
+The sqruff project wouldn't be possible without "heavy inspiration" from the [sqlfluff](https://sqlfluff.com/) and [ruff](https://github.com/astral-sh/ruff) projects!
 We're very grateful to their awesome work!